We are off to see the Wizard….

 We are not in Kansas anymore – we are in Chicago

-While on a road trip to Chicago, we came across “OZ Park” in the city’s Lincoln Park area.
+While on a road trip to Chicago, we came across “OZ Park” in Lincoln Park.
 We came upon it entirely by chance having no idea it was even there.
 We were heading out to Des Plaines, a small suburb of Chicago.
-Our mission was to visit the #1 McDonalds store and museum location.
-It is considered the first McDonalds, the one that cemented Ray Kroc’s involvement.
-While on route, we drove right past the park, and Nick said, “is that a statue of the Tinman?”.
+Our mission was to visit the #1 Mcdonald’s store and museum location.
+It is considered the first Mcdonald’s that cemented Ray Kroc’s involvement.
+While en route, we drove right past the park, and Nick said, “is that a statue of the Tinman?”.
 As it turns out, yes, it was.
 So, he turned around and made one of those ‘unexpected’ stops that we have become known for. (and why we make travel plans very flexible)

 Hotel Del Coronado, San Diego

-The Hotel del Coronado is a historic property, located on the ocean side of Coronado Island.
-Its luxury accommodations, gorgeous exterior, beachfront location, and incredible hospitality have been attracting visitors for decades.
-The hotel is a favourite for the rich and famous, and has even been prominently featured in movies like “Some Like it Hot”.
+The Hotel del Coronado is a historic property located on the ocean side of Coronado Island.
+Its luxury accommodations, gorgeous exterior, beachfront location, and incredible hospitality have attracted visitors for decades.
+The hotel is a favourite for the rich and famous and has even been prominently featured in movies like “Some Like it Hot”.

-In the small town of Wamego, Kansas there is an OZ Museum, and once a year (in October) they hold the Oztoberfest.
-We have not been – but will be keeping it in mind for future travel plans.
+In the small town of Wamego, Kansas, there is an OZ Museum, and once a year (in October), they hold the Oztoberfest.
+We have not been – but we will keep it in mind for future travel plans.

-So, if you ever go off in search of your heart’s desire ….
+So, if you ever go off searching for your heart’s desire ….

-Or if you are looking for a Wizard of Oz adventure….
+Or if you are looking for a Wizard of Oz themed adventure….

 all you have to do is click your heels together 3 times…. and say “There is No Place Like OZ”